DzePat/Drive_grupp_3/README.md

 # Drive

-Create a text file named points.txt under bin/Debug/net6.0
+Needs a text file named points.txt:

 5|A
 4|B